CKalitin/ckalitin.github.io/_posts/2023-10-21-art-is-dead.md

 The entire narrative of the song is incorrect.

 The lyrics of the song describe regular working people who pay money and attention to artists.
-The thesis is that artists - teenage Bo Burnham particularly - do not deserve this attention and are inherently phony.
+The thesis is that artists - teenage Bo Burnham particularly - do not deserve this attention and are inherently phoney.

-this is obviously not a fully formed thought of thesis about the world.
+This is obviously not a fully formed thought or thesis about the world.
 Instead, it is the opinion of a teenager.
 Almost like my blog posts!

 <i>
 I must be psychotic